-The Building Administrator shall be responsible for promptly recording the following information about each search:
+The Principal or principal's designee shall be responsible for promptly recording the following information about each search:

 - 1. Name, age and grade of student searched.

 - 2. Reasons for the search.

 - 3. Name of any informant(s).

 - 4. Purpose of search (that is, what item(s) were being sought).

 - 5. Type and scope of search.

 - 6. Person conducting search and his or her title and position.

 - 7. Witnesses, if any, to the search.

 - 8. Time and location of search.

-- 9. Results of search (that is, what items(s) were found).
+- 9. Results of search (that is, what item(s) were found).

 - 10. Disposition of items found.

 - 11. Time, manner and results of parental notification.

-The Building Administrator shall be responsible for the custody, control and disposition of any illegal or dangerous item taken from a student.
-The Building Administrator shall retain control of the items, unless the items are turned over to the police.
-The Building Administrator shall be responsible for personally delivering dangerous or illegal items to police authorities.
+The Principal or principal's designee shall be responsible for the custody, control and disposition of any illegal or dangerous item taken from a student.
+The Principal or principal's designee shall retain control of the items, unless the items are turned over to the police.
+The Principal or principal's designee shall be responsible for personally delivering dangerous or illegal items to police authorities.